 - Tape marks on the walls/doors/windows/ceilings

-- Missing/damaged furniture (including scratches, dents, gouges, missing mattresses)
+- Missing/damaged furniture (including major scratches, dents, gouges)

-- Carpet, trash or recycling items left in room
+- Trash, recycling or belongings left in room after move out

 - Holes in or missing screens